Blackmamoth/sshsync/README.md

 - `--timeout INTEGER` - Timeout in seconds for SSH command execution (default: 10)
 - `--dry-run` - Show command and host info without executing
+- `--regex` - Filter group members by matching alias with a regex pattern

 **Examples:**